top of page

 March '22 - present

-One of the main themes in the artist's work is that of motherhood and living/experiencing childhood.
+and art.
+One of the main themes is motherhood

 STOLEN CHILDHOOD.
 2022